arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 At the same time, as a type-minded designer, I really *like* having a font that changes shape for different sizes.
 It’s *useful* if small or running text has a more-recognizable `g`, and it’s pretty cool if a headline has a wonky `R`.
 So, for folks who want to use Name Sans in this kind of “expert” mode, Stylistic Sets 20 & 19 will turn on these size-specific substitutions.
 If you’re defining your text styles in CSS or in a high-level Paragraph style, this is simple enough to do, but it’s also nice to have a more-predictable font for everyday use.

-And on top of all that, there are a set of stylistic sets that are just nice to have in any geometric sans.
-Of course, there is a single-story `a`, but there are also simplified versions of `t`, `j`, `y`, and an alternate German etzett (borrowing an “blackletter” letter construction from Berlin street signage).
+- [] TODO: image of sizes w/ size-specific styles, w/ phrase like "Island Ridge"

 ## Extra quirks

-For whatever reason, the `Z` has a little angle at the bottom right, even though this isn’t found in any other uppercase letter.
-But, it really does happen in multiple places, so I’ve kept this.
-To carry this nuance into the system a little further, I’ve matched this slight calligraphic touch at the top of the `t`.
+In the mosaics, the `Z` often has a little angle at the bottom right, even though this calligraphic touch isn’t found in any other uppercase letter.
+But, it really does happen in multiple places, so I’ve kept this in Name Sans.
+To carry this trait into the system a little further, I’ve matched this slight calligraphic touch at the top of the `t`.

 In the `ss01` Rectangular Caps, the `U` has a bottom which is more square than the bottoms of letters like `O` that you’d think might match.
 Again, this comes from repeated examples from mosaics.

-The number `5` has a totally-vertical top-left part in many mosaics, so this is preserved in the Display styles of Name Sans (though it is angled in Text styles, and in-between in Standard styles).
+In the bolder Display styles, the `y` has a smooth connection between from its left side down to the descender.
+This is straight off of Helvetica – even though it’s a bit tricky to incorporate into the family, it looks too nice to leave out.

 Simply put, Name Sans is not an accidental design.
-Every visual aspect of it ties back to mosaics signage in the Subway.
-There are still a few decisions that I am turning over in my head and in my sketches, but I am becoming more and more certain that I am finding the right way to balance things into a varied but cohesive type family.
+Every visual aspect of it ties back to mosaics (or occasionally newer) signage in the Subway.
+There are still a few decisions that I am turning over in my head and in my sketches, but I am becoming more and more certain that I have found the right way to balance the many influences of Name Sans into a varied but cohesive type family.

+- [ ] TODO: image of these quirks, or remove this section

-## There’s so much more, but
+## There’s so much more, but...

-Like Name Sans itself, this blog post is really only a partially-complete draft.
+Like Name Sans itself, this blog post is only a partially-complete draft.
 There is so much more I could say about the typeface, the ideas I have tried and abandoned, and the things it can do.
 Some of these are better outlined in the PDF Specimen and in the slides on Future Fons.
 But also, I am still in the midst of discovering what Name Sans is!
 To me, that’s the fun of it.

 There are a lot of things I know at this point: I am working on Italics along with a few more typographic features, and I will continue to refine shaping, spacing, and kerning across the project.